 Fake passports

 In 2021, scammers began posting ads for selling real estate, cars, and medical masks on popular online platforms.
-Before concluding a ''deal'', they asked to confirm their solvency, which required transferring a small amount of money to friends or relatives through special payment systems and presenting a receipt for payment.
+Before concluding a ''deal'', they asked to confirm their solvency, which required transferring a small amount of money to friends or relatives through special payment systems and presenting a payment receipt.
 In this way, they lured out the personal data of the recipients of the transfers and made fake passports in their names, after which they visited bank branches and stole money from the accounts.

 Safest online payment methods